Meet our Stewart Scholars

 Because Dahlia knows firsthand how isolating cancer treatment can be for a teenager, she wants to help others going through a similar experience.
 For her volunteer project, Dahlia produced a podcast series aimed at helping teens understand how to be most supportive to a friend with cancer.

-Her experience with cancer inspired her to pursue a career in medicine, with a goal of one day becoming a pediatric oncologist with her own research lab.
+Maria was diagnosed with cancer when she was in high school, a life-changing experience that inspired her to pursue a career in medicine with a goal of one day becoming an oncologist with own research lab.

-For her Children’s Cancer Cause volunteer project, Francesca partnered with Be The Match to host a campus bone marrow drive at Stanford.
+For her Children’s Cancer Cause volunteer project, Maria partnered with Be The Match to host a campus bone marrow drive.
 The event was a big success, enrolling approximately 45 new potential donors from diverse ethnic backgrounds into the national marrow registry.